hydrodynamicstability/statquotes/README.md

   - A conversation with John Tukey.
 In *The Practice of Data Analysis:  Essays in Honor of John W. Tukey*, ed. by D. R. Brillinger, L. T. Fernholz, and S. Morgenthaler.
 Princeton University Press, pp. 26-45.

 - "A future professional statistician needs a solid foundation in mathematics and in a science.
 One reason for the first requirement is the actual need for mathematical proficiency, but only in part; it is just as important to inure him or her against being intimidated by mathematical fireworks.
 The second provides the much needed understanding of the spirit prevailing in the sciences.
-A very old-fashioned traditinal university education in physics, augmented by probability and statistics courses, may come closest to this ideal."
+A very old-fashioned traditional university education in physics, augmented by probability and statistics courses, may come closest to this ideal."

   - Peter J. Huber (1997)